-Our School Safety Plan was most recently reviewed in February 2021 by our School Site Council which is comprised of staff, parents and a student.
-It was approved by our Board in February 2021 as well, for the 21-22 school year.
-Our plan will be reviewed again in February 2022.
+Our Safety Plan was last revised and approved in February 2021 for the 2021/2022 school year.
+Prior to revision a meeting was held in November 2020 for public input.
+Our school site council is currently reviewing and updating the plan for the 2022/2023 school year and it will be approved in February 2022.
+The School Site Council acts as the Safety Committee for JCS-Pine Hills and reviewing/updating the annual safety plan is an important order of business.
+The School Site Council meets in November, February, and May.
 Our main focus is on student and staff well-being and safety.
 Our three major actions are: 1.
 Provide online training to staff on awareness on key wellness topics such as Bullying (Recognition and Response), Youth Suicide, Online Safety (predators), Boundary Invasion, Mandated Reporter: Child Abuse and Neglect; and Human Trafficking Awareness; 2.
 Provide social-emotional training on bullying, harassment, and suicide prevention for students; and 3.
 Initiate increased safety procedures and prevention.